 3. Choose a simple font

 Keep the font clear and simple.
-Evenly spaced sans serif fonts, such as Arial tend to be easier to read.
+Evenly spaced sans serif fonts, such as Arial tend to be easier to read for people with dyslexia.
 There are many alternatives, including Verdana, Tahoma, Century Gothic and Trebuchet.
 Avoid condensed and cursive fonts.
 The optimum font size depends on the individual and the screen you’ll be using, but make sure the text is at least size 18.
 Text should be dark on a light background.
 Try to stick to one colour for any one section of text and avoid the use of red, pink and green as these colours are often problematic for colour-blind individuals.